 If you have considered becoming a CASA and you are willing to dedicate the time, your heart will be blessed.
 There is not a better way to teach your own children about compassion and helping others than showing them with your own actions.
 I have found no greater way to spend my extra time than helping a child in need - what better way to give purpose to that time than to stand up and be the voice for a neglected or abused child.

-Thank you Dub!
+Thank you Sonia!
 We appreciate all your hard work and thank you for choosing to share your time and talent to advocate for foster youth!
 You are an inspiration to us all!
 Click HERE to learn more about becoming an advocate.